PioniaPHP-project/pionia-docs/content/docs/documentation/extending/maintainer-notes.md

 {{< prerequisites >}}
 - Local clone of [PioniaCore](https://github.com/PioniaPHP-project/PioniaCore) with PHP 8.5+
-- Not required: DeskFlow or `pionia/pionia-app` — this page is maintainer-focused
+- Not required: Pionia Shop or `pionia/pionia-app` — this page is maintainer-focused
 {{< /prerequisites >}}

 {{< callout context="warning" title="Maintainers only" icon="outline/alert-triangle" >}}